Feleena Grosvenor

 Between October 2022 and October 2023, Feleena successfully undertook a mixed criminal and family pupillage at KBG Chambers under the supervision of Nicholas Lewin and Charlotte Ash.

-Feleena secured tenancy in 2023 and now has a busy criminal and family practice where she acts for individuals and professional bodies (including the local authority, police, probation service, and councils).
+Feleena secured tenancy in 2023 and swiftly built a busy criminal and family practice where she acted for individuals and professional bodies (including the local authority, police, probation service, and councils).

 Prior to joining chambers as a pupil, Feleena worked in the legal industry for several years.
 This included working within the Specialist Personal Injury (Abuse) department at a London Solicitors firm where she pursued claims for compensation for claimants.
 Her clientele were largely survivors of childhood sexual abuse.
 Within this role, Feleena contributed to two investigations of the Independent Inquiry into Child Sexual Abuse and managed many applications to various redress schemes (CICA, CICB, HIA Northern Ireland).